Helpful tips for identifying and maintaining your transmission

 How much fluid?

 Part of the rugged nature of the C6 is its large fluid capacity.
 Most Ford C6 industrial transmissions use 24 pints of fluid including the torque convertor.
-To ensure long life Foley ships all of our factory remanufactured C6 industrials with 24 pints of Mobil1 synthetic fluid.
-(See our specials page for our ongoing special on factory remanufactured C6s.)
-Dr Diesel fought hard for this.
-Using $300 of synthetic transmission fluid in your C6 transmission may seem like over-kill but it will greatly prolong the service life of your transmission in a difficult application such as an airport tug or forklift.
+Using hundreds of dollars of synthetic transmission fluid in your C6 transmission may seem like over-kill but it will greatly prolong the service life of your transmission in a difficult application such as an airport tug or forklift.
 Afterall, cool fluid is happy fluid!
 (See our Foley Tech Tip #74, Remote Oil Filter Considerations.)

 Which flex plate?